Milling Help

 A twisted or cupped board can feed unevenly, which makes the cutter interact with the grain inconsistently.
 Flattening one face first, whether with a jointer, sled, or router flattening jig, can improve your results.

 Stable support and even contact through the cut matter more than many beginners realize.
+If the board rocks or flexes, the planer may not leave the surface you expected.

 Some woods are simply more prone to tearout than others.
 Highly figured maple, curly grain, knotty stock, and boards with reversing grain often need extra care.